 Though Mount Auburn Cemetery in Greater Boston was the first cemetery designed as a park, Mount Hope Cemetery in Bangor came a close second.
 Architect Charles Bryant designed it three years after Mount Auburn opened in 1831.
 The Bangor Horticultural Society formed to build the cemetery as a place where the dead and the living could contemplate nature peacefully.

 Nearly 30,000 people re buried on its 264 acres, including Abe Lincoln’s Vice President Hannibal Hamlin and Public Enemy No. 1, Al Brady, shot to death on a Bangor street.

 Two scenes from Stephen King’s Pet Sematary were filmed at Mount Hope.
 For one shot, the crew had to wait until 2 am to get the perfect moonlight.

-The Bangor Historical Society offers a 90-minute tour of the cemetery on the evenings of Oct.
-21 and 30.
+The Bangor Historical Society offers a 90-minute tour of the cemetery on evenings before Halloween.
 They call it "The Darker Side of Mount Hope Cemetery: A visit to the graves of Bangorians who left this world before their time or under mysterious circumstances.”
 Click here for more information.

 1048 State St., Bangor, Maine

 Massachusetts makes it hard to choose among its historic cemeteries.
 The commonwealth has the old Granary Burying Ground and Mount Auburn, for starters.
 We looked for a cemetery for the victims of the Salem witch trials, but part of their punishment was to be buried in unmarked, unsanctified graves.